Novanta (NASDAQ:NOVT) Releases Q2 2022 Earnings Guidance

-Novanta (NASDAQ:NOVT – Get Rating) updated its second quarter 2022 earnings guidance on Tuesday.
-The company provided EPS guidance of $0.69-$0.73 for the period, compared to the consensus EPS estimate of $0.72.
+Novanta (NASDAQ:NOVT – Get Rating) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share (EPS) guidance of $0.69-$0.73 for the period, compared to the consensus estimate of $0.72.
 The company issued revenue guidance of $205.00 million-$213.00 million, compared to the consensus revenue estimate of $206.16 million.

-A number of equities research analysts have recently weighed in on NOVT shares.
-StockNews.com initiated coverage on Novanta in a research note on Thursday, March 31st.
-They issued a hold rating for the company.
-William Blair raised Novanta from a market perform rating to an outperform rating in a research note on Wednesday, May 11th.
-Finally, Zacks Investment Research upgraded Novanta from a hold rating to a buy rating and set a $135.00 price objective for the company in a report on Friday, May 13th.
+Novanta (NASDAQ:NOVT – Get Rating) last issued its quarterly earnings data on Tuesday, May 10th.
+The technology company reported $0.73 EPS for the quarter, topping analysts’ consensus estimates of $0.63 by $0.10.
+The company had revenue of $204.20 million for the quarter, compared to analysts’ expectations of $195.96 million.
+Novanta had a return on equity of 19.41% and a net margin of 7.73%.
+The firm’s quarterly revenue was up 25.6% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted $0.58 earnings per share.
+Equities analysts forecast that Novanta will post 3 EPS for the current fiscal year.

-Several institutional investors and hedge funds have recently bought and sold shares of the company.
-Morgan Stanley lifted its position in shares of Novanta by 758.3% during the 2nd quarter.
-Morgan Stanley now owns 41,252 shares of the technology company’s stock valued at $5,560,000 after buying an additional 36,446 shares in the last quarter.
-UBS Group AG raised its holdings in Novanta by 145.5% during the third quarter.
-UBS Group AG now owns 378 shares of the technology company’s stock worth $59,000 after purchasing an additional 224 shares in the last quarter.
-Barclays PLC lifted its position in shares of Novanta by 119.4% during the 4th quarter.
-Barclays PLC now owns 42,832 shares of the technology company’s stock valued at $7,553,000 after acquiring an additional 23,312 shares during the period.
-LPL Financial LLC increased its holdings in Novanta by 17.4% during the 4th quarter.
-LPL Financial LLC now owns 11,929 shares of the technology company’s stock valued at $2,092,000 after acquiring an additional 1,765 shares in the last quarter.
-Finally, Squarepoint Ops LLC purchased a new stake in Novanta in the 4th quarter valued at approximately $731,000.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
+Lazard Asset Management LLC grew its holdings in shares of Novanta by 23.1% during the first quarter.
+Lazard Asset Management LLC now owns 976 shares of the technology company’s stock valued at $138,000 after purchasing an additional 183 shares during the last quarter.
+UBS Group AG grew its holdings in Novanta by 145.5% in the 3rd quarter.
+UBS Group AG now owns 378 shares of the technology company’s stock worth $59,000 after buying an additional 224 shares in the last quarter.
+Raymond James Trust N.A. grew its holdings in Novanta by 26.5% in the 1st quarter.
+Raymond James Trust N.A. now owns 1,904 shares of the technology company’s stock worth $271,000 after buying an additional 399 shares in the last quarter.
+Baird Financial Group Inc. grew its holdings in Novanta by 15.6% in the 1st quarter.
+Baird Financial Group Inc. now owns 3,090 shares of the technology company’s stock worth $440,000 after buying an additional 418 shares in the last quarter.
+Finally, Deutsche Bank AG grew its holdings in Novanta by 3.5% in the 4th quarter.
+Deutsche Bank AG now owns 24,289 shares of the technology company’s stock worth $4,283,000 after buying an additional 819 shares in the last quarter.
 Hedge funds and other institutional investors own 94.10% of the company’s stock.

 Novanta Company Profile (Get Rating)